Growing the number of high-quality public charter schools in Nevada.

 Great Schools for Nevada is a federal Charter School Program (CSP) Grant facilitated by Opportunity 180 to lead the launch and expansion of high-quality public charter schools across our state.
 As a public education champion and advocacy organization based in Southern Nevada, one key portion of our work is to seek out, vet, and support innovative leaders and high-performing school models.

-Great Schools for Nevada Federal CSP represents significant funds available to help Nevada expand opportunities for students to attend excellent public charter schools that prepare them for college and career.
+The CSP Grant represents significant funds available to help Nevada expand opportunities for students to attend excellent public charter schools that prepare them for both college and career.
 The Great Schools for Nevada project has three objectives:

 - Establish Nevada’s charter sector as a leader in authorizing quality and academic performance;

 - Evaluate, collect, and widely disseminate the successes and lessons of highly-quality charter schools to impact the broader public education system.

 The CSP Grant provides financial assistance to State Entities to support charter schools that serve elementary and secondary schools in a given state.
 Under the program, the grant recipient (Opportunity 180) makes subgrants to eligible applicants for the purpose of opening new public charter schools, as well as replicating or expanding high-quality public charter schools.
 Grant funds may also be used to provide technical assistance to eligible applicants and authorized public chartering agencies in opening new charter schools and replicating and expanding high-quality charter schools, and to work with authorized public chartering agencies to improve authorizing quality, including developing capacity for, and conducting, fiscal oversight and auditing of charter schools.